 Dental crowns are custom-made caps designed to permanently replace weak, damaged, or decayed teeth.
 These devices fit snugly over the target tooth, restoring its appearance and function.
 They help you eat and speak normally while preventing further damage and decay.
 Plus, they restore your smile by mimicking natural teeth.
-Dentists can make crowns with various materials, each offering benefits and considerations:2
+Dentists can make crowns with various materials, such as:2

 Crowns restore the appearance and function of your teeth but can be expensive when paid out of pocket.
 The right dental insurance policy can put this treatment within financial reach, helping you get the care you need without breaking the bank.

-Aflac offers dental insurance with rates and terms to help suit your dental care needs and budget.
+Aflac offers primary and supplemental dental insurance plans for individuals, with rates and terms to help suit your dental care needs and budget.
 Speak with an agent today to learn more and get a quote.

 1Forbes - How Much Is Dental Insurance?
 (Coverage and Cost).
 Updated February 15, 2024. https://www.forbes.com/advisor/health-insurance/dental-insurance/dental-insurance-coverage-and-cost/.
 Accessed April 3, 2024.